SaurSum8/Quick-Executioner/README.md

 > You can also add a delay without stopping the recording by pressesing the INSERT (INS) Key on your keyborad.

+> You can delete all instructions by pressing the END key on your keyboard.

+> When you execute or start a recording of an instruction, a white boundary will appear aroung the frame.
+This signifies that the app is either recording or executing the instructions.

 - Warning:

 > Once the application starts executing, it cannot be stopped.
 Be careful with the timings and instructions!